Liberty vs. Middle Tennessee NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Liberty and its opponents have scored at least 58 points -- this matchup's over/under -- just once this year.
+- Liberty and its opponents have scored at least 58 points or more only one time this year.

-- Middle Tennessee's games have gone over 58 points in two opportunities this season.
+- Middle Tennessee has combined with its opponents to score more than 58 points in two games this season.

 - Saturday's over/under is 6.2 points lower than the two team's combined 64.2 points per game average.

-- These two squads combine to allow 44 points per game, 14 fewer than this contest's over/under.
+- The 44 combined points per game that these two squads have allowed this season are 14 fewer than the 58 over/under in this contest.

-- The average total in Flames games this season is 54.5, 3.5 points fewer than Saturday's total of 58 .
+- The average total in Flames games this season is 54.5, 3.5 points fewer than Saturday's over/under of 58 .

-- The 58-point total for this game is 0.9 points below the 58.9 points per game average total in Blue Raiders games this season.
+- In 2021, games involving the Blue Raiders have averaged a total of 58.9 points, 0.9 more than the set over/under in this contest.

 Liberty Stats and Trends

-- The Flames covered the spread in their only game when favored by 19.5 points or more.
+- In Liberty's five games this season, it has three wins against the spread.

-- Liberty's games this year have gone over the total in one out of four opportunities (25%).
+- This season, the Flames won ATS in their only game as a favorite of 19.5 points or more.

-- Liberty is 2-0 against the spread and 3-0 overall in games when it puts up more than 29.4 points.
+- Liberty's games this year have gone over the point total one time in four opportunities (25%).

-- Liberty is 1-0 against the spread and 2-0 overall when the team totals more than 432.2 yards.
+- When Liberty scores more than 29.4 points, it is 2-0 against the spread and 3-0 overall.

-- The Flames have three giveaways this season, while the Blue Raiders have 14 takeaways .
+- When Liberty totals more than 432.2 yards, the team is 1-0 against the spread and 2-0 overall.

 - Find the latest spread and moneyline odds for Liberty at SISportsbook.